Stamford, Lincolnshire: On foot

-The station has direct services to Leicester, Birmingham and Stansted Airport (via Cambridge) on the Birmingham to Peterborough Line.
-CrossCountry operates most services as part of their Birmingham–Stansted Airport route.
-Trains to and from Peterborough pass through a short tunnel beneath St Martin's High Street.

 Buses

 The town bus station occupies part of the old castle site in St Peter's Hill.

-The main routes are to Peterborough via Helpston or Wansford and to Oakham, Grantham, Uppingham and Bourne.
-There are less frequent services to Peterborough by other routes.
-Delaine Buses services terminate at its depot in North Street.
-Other active operators include CentreBus, Blands and Peterborough Council.
+Local bus services are operated by Delaine Buses, Stagecoach, CentreBus, Blands and Peterborough City Council.

-On Sundays and Bank Holidays from 16 May 2010, there have been five journeys to Peterborough operated by Peterborough City Council on routes via Wittering/Wansford, Duddington/Wansford, Burghley House/Barnack/Helpston and Uffington/Barnack/Helpston.
+The main routes run to Peterborough, via Helpston, Wansford, Wittering, Ailsworth, and to Oakham, Grantham, Uppingham and Bourne.
+On Sundays and Bank Holidays, Peterborough City Council operates a route via Wittering/Wansford, Duddington/Wansford, Burghley House/Barnack/Helpston and Uffington/Barnack/Helpston.

 There is a National Express coach service between London and Nottingham each day, including Sundays.
-Route maps and timetables appear on Lincolnshire County Council's website.

 Waterways

 Commercial shipping was carried along a canal from Market Deeping to warehouses in Wharf Road until the 1850s.
 This is no longer possible, due to abandonment of the canal and the shallowness of the river above Crowland.
 There is a lock at the sluice in Deeping St James, but it is not in use.
 The river was not conventionally navigable upstream of the Town Bridge.